How to offend customers

 Remember the message I left the owner on Friday?
 I haven’t gotten any response.
 He can’t be bothered to call me back to tell me if they have the wine or not.

 If for some reason you want to close your store unexpectedly, it might be wise to at least mention that fact on your phone message, showing some consideration for your customers.
 Having a phone system that lets people talk to the store would be useful.
+For instance, getresponse tool that sends out messages to the customers instantly.
+You can read the latest getresponse review at sprout24.com if this tool interest you.
 Returning your phone messages is basic good manners.
 Hiring managers who can take the heat and talk to upset customers rather than hiding out in the kitchen is what owners are supposed to do.
 Prima Vini falls down on all of these.

 I still like P as a place to eat dinner.
 Hell will be freezing over before I set foot in the wine store again.
 Is it really so hard to show a bit of consideration for the customers the so desperately desire?